 The information gained from this evaluation will inform a final recommendation on whether screening for SCID should become part of the newborn blood spot screening programme.

 SCID makes it very hard to fight off common infections like pneumonia and meningitis.
 You may have heard of babies with SCID having to live in a ‘bubble’ to avoid infections.
-If they are not treated, babies with SCID will generally die by 2 years of age.
+Without treatment these babies rarely survive past the age of one.

 Currently 30% of babies with SCID are identified via family history.
 The delay in finding the remaining 70% means that they have been exposed to infection for longer before receiving treatment.

 Screening would help to find and treat babies with SCID earlier.

 Evaluation start date